How To Write Job Ads That Work [Examples and 3 Templates]

 A job description should be a detailed, if somewhat dry description of the responsibilities and expectations for a job that a company uses internally.
 You can learn more about them here.

 A job ad is meant to sell applicants on your company, team, location and all the things that make working for you great.
-That’s what you should be posting to job boards.
+That’s what you should be posting to job sites.

 Essential Ingredients of A Job Ad Template

-Let’s get right down to work here, and look at exactly what goes into creating a job ad that gets noticed on job boards.
+Let’s get right down to work here, and look at exactly what goes into creating a job advertisement that gets noticed on job boards.

 2. The Intro: This is single paragraph that gives 3 to 5 details applicants will find most exciting about the job.